radicle-dev/radicle.xyz/_guides/seeder.md

 seed will try to have a full copy of all repository data available on the network.

-An example of a node with this policy is `seed.radicle.garden`, a node operated by the Radicle team, for the Radicle community.
+An example of a node with this policy is `iris.radicle.xyz`, a node operated by the Radicle team, for the Radicle community.

 This is a good default for seeders who want to support the network without